ryanaripley/ryanaripley.github.io/_projects/playwrights-center-annual-reports.md

     100% { background-position: 0 0; }
   }
 ---
-For the past three years, I've designed the annual reports for the [Playwrights' Center][pwc], or organization that serves playwrights through new play development and financial support.
+For the past three years, I've designed the annual reports for the [Playwrights' Center][pwc], an organization that serves playwrights through new play development and financial support.

 ## 2015-16 annual report